Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Photonic-gate-based ansatze

 where $\theta$ and $\phi$ are respectively the transmittivity and phase angle of the gate.
 The action of the beam-splitter's unitary on the associated ladder operators ($a_p/a_p^\dagger$ and $a_q/a_q^\dagger$) is given by

-To have a better illustration of the effects of the beam-splitter gate on a many-photon wavefunction, figure~\ref{fig:BS_spreading} shows the evolution of the density of probability of a two mode-state $B(\theta,0)\ket{\Psi_{ini}}$ (with $\ket{\Psi_{ini}}=\ket{8,0}$ or $\ket{4,4}$) in the Fock basis as a function of the transmittivity parameter $\theta$.
+To have a better illustration of the effects of the beam-splitter gate on a many-photon wavefunction, figure~\ref{fig:BS_spreading} shows the evolution of the density of probability of a two-mode state $B(\theta,0)\ket{\Psi_{ini}}$ (with $\ket{\Psi_{ini}}=\ket{8,0}$ or $\ket{4,4}$) in the Fock basis as a function of the transmittivity parameter $\theta$.
 As shown in this figure, the main effect of the beam-splitter is to delocalize the photons from a mode to another one creating various patterns in the Fock basis.
-The latter strongly depend on the initial state considered.
+This strongly depends on the initial state considered.
+The phase rotation gate acts on a Fock state as $R_p(\theta) \ket{n_p} = e^{i\theta n_p } \ket{n_p}$ with the unitary operator